oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/voyager/README.md

 $ curl -k -H 'host: domain2.org' https://${HOSTNAME}:30307/testwebapp/
 ```

-## SSL Termination at Ingress Controller
+## SSL termination at ingress controller
-This sample demonstrates how to terminate SSL trafik at ingress contoller to access WebLogic console thru SSL port.
+This sample demonstrates how to terminate SSL traffic at ingress controller to access the WebLogic Server Administration Console through SSL port.

-### 1. Enable "WebLogic Plugin Enabled" on WebLogic Domain level
+### 1. Enable "WebLogic Plugin Enabled" on the WebLogic domain level

-If you are using wdt to configure WebLogic Domain, you need to add the following resource section at the domain level to model yaml file.
+If you are using WDT to configure the WebLogic domain, you need to add the following resource section at the domain level to model YAML file.
 ```
 resources:
      WebAppContainer:
          WeblogicPluginEnabled: true
 ```
-If you are using WLST script to configure domain, following modification needed to respective py script.
+If you are using WLST script to configure the domain, then the following modificationis are needed to respective PY script.
 ```
 # Configure the Administration Server
 cd('/Servers/AdminServer')